-In 2006, researchers reported that they found higher levels of oxytocin and cortisol among women who had “gaps in their social relationships” and more negative relationships with their main partner.
+In 2006, researchers reported higher levels of oxytocin and cortisol among women who had “gaps in their social relationships” and more negative relationships with their primary partners.
 All participants received hormone therapy (HT) after menopause.

-Animal studies have found high levels of stress and oxytocin in mice that were separated from other camps.
+Animal studies have found high levels of stress and oxytocin in mice separated from other camps.

-However, when the mice were given doses of oxytocin, their levels of anxiety, cardiac stress and depression decreased, suggesting that stress increases internal production of the hormone, while externally supplied doses may help reduce the stress.
+However, when the mice were given doses of oxytocin, their levels of anxiety, cardiac stress, and depression decreased, suggesting that stress increases internal production of the hormone, while externally supplied quantities may help reduce the stress.

-A review published in 2013 cautions that oxytocin is likely to have general rather than specific effects, and that oxytocin alone is not likely to affect “complex, high-order mental processes that are specific to social cognition.”
+A review published in 2013 cautions that oxytocin is likely to have general rather than specific effects and that oxytocin alone is not expected to affect “complex, high-order mental processes that are specific to social cognition.”